Harry Simpson (footballer, born 1888)

-Henry Coutts Simpson (10 October 1888 – 1951) was a Scottish professional football inside right who played in the Scottish League for Ayr United, St Bernard's, East Stirlingshire and Raith Rovers.
+Henry Coutts Simpson (10 October 1888 – 1951) was a Scottish professional footballer who played as an inside right in the Scottish League for Ayr United, St Bernard's, East Stirlingshire and Raith Rovers.
 He also played in the Football League for Leicester Fosse.

 Personal life

 Simpson served in the First World War and was wounded at Gallipoli in August 1915.